appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/revert-changes.md

 //git revert <commit-hash-1>^..<commit-hash-2>
 ```

+Make sure to revert changes in chronological order, starting with the newest commit first.

 Some Git platforms, like [GitHub](https://docs.github.com/en/desktop/managing-commits/reverting-a-commit-in-github-desktop) & [GitLab](https://docs.gitlab.com/ee/user/project/merge_requests/revert_changes.html#revert-a-commit), also offer a graphical user interface that allows you to revert changes directly from the platform's interface.